 Fig. 1.
 A simple example to illustrate the axiom of individual monotonicity of the KSBS.
-In this example, there are two bargaining sets S and S' such that $\mathbf{S'} \supset \mathbf{S}$ and the maximum achievable utility of user 1 is fixed in both bargaining problems while the maximum achievable utility of user 2 is increased (i.e., $X{MAX}^2 > X{MAX}^2$).
+In this example, there are two bargaining sets S and S' such that $\mathbf{S'} \supset \mathbf{S}$ and the maximum achievable utility of user 1 is fixed in both bargaining problems while the maximum achievable utility of user 2 is increased (i.e., $X{MAX}^2 / > X{MAX}^2$).
 In this case, the KSBS always allocates more utility to user 2 due to the axiom of individual monotonicity of the KSBS.

-video coders [28], we choose it as our DR model.
-The DR model in [25] is given by where D is the distortion of the sequence, measured as the mean square error (MSE), and R is the rate for the video sequence. μ , R_0 , and D_0 are the parameters for this DR model, which are dependent on video sequence characteristics, spatial and temporal resolutions, and delay.
+where D is the distortion of the sequence, measured as the mean square error (MSE), and R is the rate for the video sequence. μ , R_0 , and D_0 are the parameters for this DR model, which are dependent on video sequence characteristics, spatial and temporal resolutions, and delay.
 Note that the parameters μ is positive and D_0 is nonnegative.
-The corresponding Peak Signal to Noise Ratio (PSNR) is given by
+The corresponding PSNR is given by